 Satellite Spectrum.
 The space stations and ground network we use to provide our broadband services operate using Ka-band spectrum that is designated for use on a primary basis for certain types of the satellite services we provide, as well as additional Ka-band spectrum that is designated primarily for terrestrial wireless and other uses but that we are authorized to use on a secondary or non-interference basis.
-The FCC recently issued an order that designates a portion of the Ka-band that we use on a secondary basis, as well as other bands above 24 GHz, to be used for "5G" wireless mobile and other terrestrial broadband services.
-We believe that the new rules adopted in the order provide an approach for our satellite operations to coexist and expand alongside terrestrial wireless mobile networks.
-The order recognizes the need for additional study of technical sharing issues, and we intend to continue working with the FCC and other stakeholders to address those concerns.
-Requests for reconsideration of certain aspects of the order are pending before the FCC.
-The order therefore is subject to change.
-The FCC separately has proposed new rules that would redefine the terms and conditions under which our spacecraft share spectrum with other spacecraft that operate in different orbits, and the FCC currently is considering applications for authority to operate large numbers of spacecraft in those other orbits.
-If the deployment of these new terrestrial or satellite networks results in harmful interference into our satellite operations, or if the new rules constrain or prohibit the types of uses we have planned for this spectrum in a manner that we do not anticipate, such a development could have a material adverse effect on our business, financial condition and results of operations.
+The FCC has issued orders in recent years designating a portion of the Ka-band that we use on a secondary basis, as well as other bands above 24 GHz, to be used for "5G" wireless mobile and other terrestrial broadband services.
+We believe that these rules provide an approach for our satellite operations to coexist and expand alongside terrestrial wireless mobile networks.
+The orders recognize the need for additional study of technical sharing issues, and we intend to continue working with the FCC and other stakeholders to address those concerns.
+The FCC separately has adopted new rules that define the terms and conditions under which our spacecraft share spectrum with other spacecraft that operate in different orbits, and the FCC has granted authority to operate large numbers of spacecraft in those other orbits, and currently is considering additional applications for such authority, consistent with these new rules.
+If the deployment of these new terrestrial or satellite networks results in harmful interference into our satellite operations, or if the implementation of these networks under the new rules constrains or prohibits the types of uses we have planned for this spectrum in a manner that we do not anticipate, such a development could have a material adverse effect on our business, financial condition and results of operations.